 Green Schools are recognized as those that use their school site and instruction to teach students about environmental challenges facing Marylanders.
 They model environmental best management practices in building and landscape design, maintenance and operations.
 These schools work with community partners to enhance environmental learning, as well as design and implement projects that result in a healthier environment.
 All of these schools have worked very hard to become Green Schools.
-Mr. Richmond supports the Green School Program and all schools are encouraged to apply.
+CCPS supports the Green School Program and all schools are encouraged to apply.
 Many school communities incorporate student service learning into their Green School projects and applicants often improve their school yard to provide habitat for native plants and animals, as well as reduce run off into our local waterways.

 What is a schoolyard habitat?